Timesheet approval has been around for years. Punch cards, clocking in and out, ID forms, paper forms, Excel — we’ve seen every variant.

 - If not, the timesheet is routed to the finance department for payroll processing

 That’s it.
-Employees won’t have to deal with antiquated timesheet tracking methods like paper time cards or paper forms.
+Employees won’t have to deal with antiquated timesheet approval methods like paper time cards or paper forms.

-Of course, you’ll want to thoroughly test your workflows before you deploy them across your organization.
+Of course, you’ll want to thoroughly test your timesheet process before you deploy it across your organization.

-With frevvo, you can test your workflows and even see how they’ll look on mobile devices like smartphones and tablets.
+With frevvo, you can test your processes and even see how they’ll look on mobile devices like smartphones and tablets.

 Here’s an example of how mobile previews look:

 There may be some hiccups along the way.
-Keep a close eye on your new timesheet approval workflow and solicit feedback from your team early on.
+Keep a close eye on your new timesheet approval process and solicit feedback from your team early on.

 frevvo features in-depth reports that give you increased visibility into your workflows.
 Use these insights to identify bottlenecks and improve workflow efficiency.

 Here’s a snapshot of just some of the reports you’ll find in frevvo: